top of page

 Include native plants!

 Native plants eliminate the need for fertilizers and pesticides, and require little or no supplemental water.
-These plants evolved and adapted to the local climate and growing conditions.
+These plants evolved and are adapted to the local climate and growing conditions.

-Native plants are important to wildlife including bees, butterflies, and birds adapted to using native plants as a source of food and shelter.
+Native plants are important to wildlife including bees, butterflies, and birds which are adapted to using native plants as a source of food and shelter.
 Adding even just a few native plants to your landscape can go a long way towards supporting wildlife.

 Rain gardens function only as well as they are designed.
 Planning is needed as well as knowledge of soil and local weather conditions.
 Take the time to plan effectively.